 We find this fight hard to gauge because they both possess exceptional skill.
-To the best of my ability, We will offer our prediction.
+To the best of our ability, we will offer our prediction.

 Rigondeaux fights at super bantamweight (up to 122lbs) and was confirmed to have an amateur record of 463-12.
 He was the 2000 Olympic Bantamweight Gold Medalist and 2004 Olympic Bantamweight Gold Medalist.
 For the past half-year, Rigondeaux has been calling out Lomachenko in hopes for a match against a real (for him) competitor.

 Lomachenko fights at super featherweight (up to 130) and has claimed an amateur record of 396-1.
 He was the 2008 Olympic Featherweight Gold Medalist and 2012 Olympic Lightweight Gold Medalist.
 For the past few months, Lomachenko has expressed the most interest in fighting hot prospect Gervonta Davis and formidable and undefeated boxer Mikey Garcia.

 “I like Lomachenko.
 Rigondeaux is calm enough, accurate enough, patient enough, powerful enough to maybe place a punch at the right time.”

 “At 130, I think [Rigo] is too small.
 He’s got skills but he’s too small.”

 “[Lomachenko is] a naturally, significantly bigger guy than Rigondeaux…and also he might be better!
 Lomachenko’s a beast.”